AWorldOfChaos/Course-Registration-Portal/README.md

 # Course-Registration-Portal

-A simple course registration web application.
+A simple course registration web application using NodeJS and React.